-We visited The Buried Village of Te Wairoa in August 2016.
-We received 50% discount on our family entry.
+We visited The Buried Village of Te Wairoa and received a discount on our family entry.
 The opinions are 100% ours.

-It gets its name from the village of Te Wairoa.
+It gets its name from the village of Te Wairoa – the village that was buried by the explosion of Lake Tarawera.

 From their website, ‘Te Wairoa was established by the Christian missionary in 1848 as a model village, however, Te Wairoa survived for fewer than 40 years before it, and the nearby Pink and White Terraces were obliterated by the eruption of Mt Tarawera.’

-The whole indoor part is full of models, items recovered from the excavations.
+The whole indoor part is full of models and items recovered from the excavations.
 It’s small and full of written information.
 It’s also a little bit dark.
 Coral was a bit scared at the beginning, but she did get used to it.

 Then we got to the outside part of the museum, full of the half-buried houses.
 It’s 12 acres of the archeological site.
 They dug out the entrance of the houses, now people can enter them.
 It’s pretty cool to see how deep they ended up buried.

 There are also lots of things, like a working manual water pump (which the kids loved), a house, replicas of the beautiful white and pink terraces, a waka (māori war canoe), trees, and other fun things.

 The place is great.
 I thought it would be morbid, gloomy and dark but it isn’t.
 Not even close.
 Especially the outside part of it is very well thought of, informative and beautiful.

 We met a cute little fantail (an NZ bird with a tail that resembles a hand fan, the one from the photo above) and it kept on flying around us, so adorable!
 It stayed with us for around 30 minutes.